thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- [Jez Humble](https://twitter.com/jezhumble)

-**Done** means it is dev-complete.
+Without pretence, in 2021, **Done** should at least mean *running satisfactorily in production*.

+However, this is still not a standard practice.
+Many times, *Done* still means developer-complete.
 This means the feature is implemented.
 Hopefully unit tests and automated acceptance tests exist for the feature.
 At best, it has been validated by the product manager on the branch.
 But, there is no guarantee for this.

 But there is still a lot of work to be done before the feature gets into production.
+Here is a minimal list of activities to move from developer-complete to live traffic:

 - execution of all the unit tests and static code analysis;
 - creation of a new release candidate;